matias-ceau/scripts/docs/scripts/toggle_picom.sh.md

 #### Overview

-The `toggle_picom.sh` script is designed to conveniently start or stop Picom, a popular compositor for various window managers like Qtile.
-This script checks if Picom is currently running by utilizing `pgrep`, which searches for the Picom process.
-Based on the result, it either terminates the Picom process with `pkill` or initiates it in the background with the `-b` flag to allow the terminal to be free for further commands.
+This script is designed to check whether the Picom compositor is currently running on your system.
+If it is running, the script stops it by using the `pkill` command; if it is not running, the script starts Picom in the background with the `-b` flag.

-The script provides visual feedback in the terminal, letting the user know whether Picom is currently running or was just started.
-Because window compositors can greatly affect the visual experience in a desktop environment, this script serves as a handy tool for users who frequently switch their compositor on and off.
+Picom is an open-source compositor for X, providing features such as transparency and shadowing, enhancing the appearance and performance of graphical interfaces.
+By toggling Picom, you can easily manage your system's resource usage and visual effects according to your preference and needs.

+The script utilizes the `pgrep` utility to search for processes by name, and its logic relies on the exit status of this command to determine whether to start or stop Picom.

 ---